Pikklefish/Studio_G_Jenkins/README.md

 # Building the Pipeline
-The purpose of this pipeline is to bring files from Sonatype Nexus repository to an internal SFTP server.
+The purpose of this pipeline is to bring files from the Sonatype Nexus repository to an internal SFTP server.

-First the credentials for Nexus and SFTP server needs to be set up.
+First, the credentials for Nexus and SFTP server needs to be set up.
 Nexus is accessible using `username:password` and the SFTP server is accessible using a `key.pem` file.
 This documentation will go over how to set each of those up.

 ## With `Username:Password`
-To set up the `username:password` navigate to `Mange Jenkins > Credentials > (select global) > Add Credentials `.
+To set up the `username:password` navigate to `Manage Jenkins > Credentials > (select global) > Add Credentials `.
 Select kind as `Username with password`, scope as `Global(Jenkins, nodes, ...)`, insert username/password and create.
-Back at the `Credentials` page you will be able to see Credentials ID for each credential, can be useful later on.
+Back at the `Credentials` page you will be able to see Credentials ID for each credential, which can be useful later on.

 Now create a pipeline with a name that you want from the main page.
 In the job, on the left column select `Pipeline Syntax`.
 For `Sample step > withCredentials: Bind Credentials to variables`, select a variable name (ie `Variable > NEXUS_Credentials`) and select the credentials you want to bind your variable to.
-Generate pipeline script, copy that and paste it into your pipeline.
+Generate a pipeline script, copy that and paste it into your pipeline.
 It should look something like this:
 ```
 stage('Pull the file off Nexus') {